UNICEF SOUTH ASIA TARGET

 UNICEF Regional Ambassador for Nutrition in South Asia

 Regional and national averages hide important disparities.
-In South Asia the prevalence of stunting in the poorest wealth quintile is 2.4 times higher than in the richest quintile (59 percent vs. 25 percent, respectively).
+In six of the eight South Asian countries, the percentage of stunted children in the poorest wealth quintile is more than double the percentage in the richest wealth quintile.

 1 - AFGHANISTAN

 UNICEF supported the Afghanistan government to become the 60th country to join the global Scaling Up Nutrition (SUN) movement - a global partnership that brings actors together to tackle nutrition challenges - in 2017.
 UNICEF also supported the government to launch its Food Security and Nutrition Agenda (AFSeN), a multi-sectoral, multi-stakeholder framework to ensure that all Afghans, especially children, have adequate physical and economic access to nutritious food.
 These milestones mark a substantive expansion from treatment to a greater emphasis on preventing all forms of malnutrition.
 The coverage of essential nutrition interventions has been significantly increased: over 200,000 children with severe acute malnutrition are now treated annually.
 And almost a million adolescent girls receive iron-folate supplements, together with twice-yearly deworming and education on good nutrition.